aman8250/Mobile-Application-Security-Testing-Android-/README.md

-# 🛡️ Mobile Application Security Testing (Android) — Metasploit Analysis
+# 🛡️ Android Mobile Pentesting Simulation: Remote C2 & Post-Exploitation Analysis
+## Utilizing Metasploit for Data Exfiltration and Activity Injection
 **Author:** Aman Sharma
-**Role:** Penetration Tester (Simulation)
+**Role:** VAPT & Pentesting(Simulation)

 -

 ## 📘 Overview
-This project demonstrates a hands-on simulation of a **Mobile Application Penetration Test** on an Android target.
+This project demonstrates a hands-on simulation of a **Mobile  Penetration Test** on an Android target.
 The focus was to simulate an attacker exploiting a compromised device to exfiltrate sensitive data and manipulate user activity.

 The goal was to utilize the **Metasploit Framework** to showcase core offensive security skills, including payload generation, listener configuration, and post-exploitation activities, directly correlating findings to common mobile security vulnerabilities like **Insecure Data Storage** and **Weak Authentication**.